 Pro tip: When effectively designing your attribution models, leveraging Pardot’s Custom Redirects make things a lot easier to measure.

 Those are just a few things that we noticed that companies using Pardot might not be taking advantage of right out the box.
 If you need help setting any of the items mentioned in the article or just to get advice on what you could be doing different with your current Pardot setup, feel free to reach out to us or click here to learn more about how we help with Pardot.

 Questions about how your Pardot can be optimized?
-Fill out the form and a Pardot expert will reach out to help free of charge.
+Fill out the form and a Pardot expert will reach out to help.